vemomoto/vemomoto/docs/ci_rvm.rst

       original_lower[0], original_upper[0]))
    print("Confidence interval for n: [{:5.3f}, {:5.3f}]".format(
       original_lower[1], original_upper[1]))

+   # Now we find the confidence interval for a function of the parameters,
+   # such as the sum of them
+   def myFunction(params):
+       return np.sum(transform_parameters(params))

+   CI = find_function_CI(result.x, myFunction, logL, alpha=0.95,
+                          disp=True)
+   print(CI)

+   # Computing the gradient and Hessian is necessary for the algorithm
+   # but can be computationally expensive.
+If you want to have full
+   # control over this, define them manually:

+   # import a package to compute gradient and Hessian numerically
+   import numdifftools as nd

+   # Define gradient and Hessian
+   jac = nd.Gradient(logL)
+   hess = nd.Hessian(logL)

+   CIs = find_CI(result.x, logL, jac=jac, hess=hess, alpha=0.95,
+                 disp=True) # the disp argument lets the algorithm print
+                            # status messages.

 Scientific Publication
 ----------------------

-The theory behind the algorithm implemented in this package is explained in the paper "`A robust and efficient algorithm to find profile likelihood confidence intervals <https://arxiv.org/abs/2004.00231>`_" (preprint; accepted in "Statistics and Computing").
+The theory behind the algorithm implemented in this package is explained in the paper "`A robust and efficient algorithm to find profile likelihood confidence intervals <https://link.springer.com/article/10.1007/s11222-021-10012-y>`_".
 Please cite this publication if you have used the package in your own research.